dappnode/DAppNodeDocs/docs/connect.md

 # Connect to DAppNode's OpenVPN

 For connecting to DAppNode 0.2.0 OpenVPN, you will need to have a client that supports the OpenVPN protocol in every device with which you´d like to connect to your DAppNode.
+Also note that if you are running DAppNode in a physical server with WIFI you can connect to your DAppNode without need of the VPN, just by connecting to the DAppNode WIFI.

 Once you have your DAppNode running, you will get an URL in your terminal from where you can download the OVPN config file and open it in your device with your OpenVPN client.